jeniok12/golang-tdd-example/README.md

 // ...
 ```

-All tests are passes, but there one small thing left to fix.
-Now our e2e service uses the actual `http.Client` to call to `forismatic` service.
-This is problematic because we are not in control of how many times our test going to run (in benchmarks for example).
+All tests have passed, but there is one small thing left to fix.
+Now our E2E service uses the actual `http.Client` to call `forismatic` service.
+This is problematic because we are not in control of how many times our test is going to run (in benchmarks for example).
 This may create unnecessary load on external service.
-The good news is that we already know how to do it.
+The good news is that we already know how to solve this.
 Let's use `httptest.Server` again.

 ```golang
 // main_test.go